cwollett/odyssey-gaming/content/home/hero.md

 #  icon_pack = "fas"
 #  icon = "download"

-[cta_alt]
+# [cta_alt]
-  url = "/"
+#   url = "/"
-  label = "DCUO CR Calculator"
+#   label = "DCUO CR Calculator"

 # Note.
 An optional note to show underneath the links.
 # [cta_note]
 #   label = '<a class="js-github-release" href="https://sourcethemes.com/academic/updates" data-repo="gcushen/hugo-academic">Latest release<!-- V --></a>'
 +++

-**A long established gaming league, originally brought together through a shared passion for DC Universe Online.**
+**ODYSSEY** is a long established DC Universe Online community, whose members also enjoy a wide variety of multiplayer games together.
+Over time our members have created clans in games such as *Guild Wars 2*, *Final Fantasy XIV*, and *Destiny*, while also enjoying co-op games like *Warframe* and *Borderlands*.

+Having spent several years gaming along side each other, we've forged a unique kinship and a sense of community, which has contributed to our continued success.
+Our members are co-operative, helpful, and friendly - so completing content is always fun, efficient, and a unique experience every time.
+We are highly approachable players so please feel free to get in touch.